Suggested Aftercare Products

-Soap no more than once or twice a day.
+Soap no more than twice a day.
 While showering, lather up a pearl size drop of the soap to clean the jewellery and the piercing.
 Leave the cleanser on the piercing no more than thirty seconds.
 Or, apply using a cotton bud with the soap diluted with water, applied in front of a mirror; for facial and ear piercings.

 Rinse thoroughly to remove all traces of the soap from the piercing.
 It is not necessary to rotate the jewellery through the piercing.

 Dry by gently patting with clean paper towels or a warm hair dryer.
 Cloth towels can harbour bacteria and snag on jewellery causing injury.
 Hair dryers can also house bacteria, particularly if the filter isn’t regularly cleaned.

 WHAT IS NORMAL?

 Initially: some bleeding, localised swelling, tenderness, or bruising.